-All visitors to the school entering the building for ANY REASON, including volunteering for Hot Lunch, dropping off forgotten lunches, assisting in classrooms, attending school assemblies and academic bees, or any other reason, MUST report directly to the school office and sign into the visitor log before going to any other part of the building.
+All visitors to the school entering the building for ANY REASON, including volunteering for Hot Lunch, dropping off forgotten lunches, assisting in classrooms, attending school assemblies and academic bees, or any other reason, MUST report directly to the school office and sign in using the SafeSchool ID system before going to any other part of the building.
 Please be sure that grandparents, older siblings and others in your family who may visit the school for any reason are aware of this procedure.
 This will enable us to know who is in the building at any given time and to maintain accurate records in case of an emergency.
-Visitors should also report back to the school office to sign out in the log book before leaving the building.
+Visitors should also report back to the school office to sign out using the SafeSchool ID system before leaving the building.